Market Analysts see Invesco Ltd [IVZ] gaining to $21. Time to buy?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for IVZ.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Invesco Ltd go to 14.90%.

-The top three institutional holders of IVZ stocks are: VANGUARD GROUP INC with ownership of 1.31 billion shares, which is approximately 8.2089%.
-BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $170.67 trillion in IVZ stocks shares; and BERKSHIRE HATHAWAY INC, currently with $150.98 trillion in IVZ stock with ownership which is approximately 5.7381%.
+The top three institutional holders of IVZ stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2579%.
+BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $201.66 billion in IVZ stocks shares; and BERKSHIRE HATHAWAY INC, currently with $177.59 billion in IVZ stock with ownership which is approximately 5.7994%.